nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - You must have installed the [Salesforce CLI](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.get_started_cli) and have it authenticated against your Salesforce organization.
 - Your Salesforce organization must be on Salesforce lightning, Salesforce Aurora is not supported.

 The Nuxeo Salesforce package is currently made available as an [unlocked package](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_intro.htm).
-Nuxeo will, longer-term, publish it as a managed package on Salesforce marketplace.
+Nuxeo will, longer-term, publish it as a managed package on the Salesforce marketplace.

 To install the version of the unlocked salesforce package, that has been validated with the version of the Nuxeo marketplace package installed on your pre-production Nuxeo server instance, using `sfdx` client: